Lcchy/gisele/README.md

 - Fix empty doesnt turn notes off: set to stop, wait, delete notes
 - Fix: Set loop len to 1, then to 16, gives a silent loop
 - Have a stream of events consumed in the jack process, filled by an external thread for random deviation generation, based on base sequence (could be used for e.g. euclidian rhythm, as loop_len could be factored into each BaseSeq).
-Use a dynamic stream height depending on bpm, flush on param change
+Use a dynamic stream height depending on bpm, flush on param change.
+Or use a crossbeam::SeqQueue?

 - use frames for precise timing, as a process cycle is 42ms, see jack doc.
 This should allow to map events on specific frames - inspi(see also links): https://github.com/free-creations/a2jmidi
 - Use 2 event bufffers: note on and not off?
 Does it comply with LFO vars Events for example?
 Would make Pause/Stop and regen_base_seq event_head asjustment easier (+ set note len wouldnt need a sort) -> Do it only in conjunction with a refactor of the buffer logic